VenusRivers/VenusRivers/README.md

 im in a lot of fandoms, almost too many to list, but i will try! all caps = FAVS

-MADNESS COMBAT, HOLLOW KNIGHT, GRACE ROBLOX, ULTRAKILL, UNDERTALE/DELTARUNE, THE POST TRAUMATIC MANIFESTO, HALLEY LABS/LAPFOX TRAX, pressure, regretevator, the property of hate, rain world, little nightmares, inscryption, cult of the lamb, the life series/hermitcraft, etc.
+MADNESS COMBAT, HOLLOW KNIGHT, ULTRAKILL, UNDERTALE/DELTARUNE, THE POST TRAUMATIC MANIFESTO, HALLEY LABS/LAPFOX TRAX, regretevator, the property of hate, rain world, little nightmares, inscryption, cult of the lamb, the life series/hermitcraft, etc.

 my main kins rn areeee: doc/2bdamned (madness combat), the hollow knight/the pure vessel (hollow knight)